shaheennabi/shaheennabi/README.md

 </div>

-🌠 I will be actively contributing to **open-source** & I believe the *real world knowledge* comes from solving **real world problems**, not just by any academic credential. 🎉 🌠
+🌠 I will be actively contributing to **open-source** & I believe the *real world knowledge* comes from solving **real-world problems**, not just by any academic credential. 🎉 🌠

 <div align="center">